Farm and Garden

 Lower School Farm and Garden

 - To cultivate a deep understanding of the science behind our farm and garden.
-Teachers led inquiry-based discussions and design units that illuminate children’s observations and build upon their understandings of the hidden natural systems that govern our planet.
+Teachers lead inquiry-based discussions and design units that illuminate children’s observations and build upon their understandings of the hidden natural systems that govern our planet.

 Family Farmer Program

 Our farm and garden program also provides fun opportunities for family participation.
-Through the Family Farmer Program, each CDS family has the chance to care for the farm animals during weekends and vacations; training is provided.
-Please contact Anna at email@example.com for more information.
+Through the Family Farmer Program, each CDS family has the chance to care for the farm animals during weekends and vacations.
+Training is provided; please contact Anna at email@example.com for more information.